Earn your Bachelor of Science Degree in Nursing

 - We’re happy to request your transcripts and pay any associated transcript fees on your behalf!
 Simply complete a Transcript Release Form for each school.

-The RN to BSN Hybrid Completion program curriculum has a total of 120 credits and is made up of three parts: basic nursing courses, general education requirements and upper level nursing courses.
+The RN to BSN completion program curriculum has a total of 120 credits and is made up of three parts: basic nursing courses, general education requirements and upper level nursing courses.

 Visit How to Apply to learn more about the process and how to contact your admissions counselor.